adr-sk/atom_one/README.md

-Described in the constitution also are a way for the ICF to defer to a Treasury DAO for execution and decisions, while still maintaining control over the distribution of funds via a m-of-n multisignature account on the hub, thereby having ultimate veto power.
+Described in the constitution also are a way for the ICF to defer to a Treasury DAO for execution and decisions, while still maintaining control over the distribution of funds via an m-of-n multisignature account on the hub, thereby having ultimate veto power.

-Also, the tax system may be used to allocation a portion of ATOM and PHOTON inflation to fund the common pool.
+Also, the tax system may be used to allocate a portion of ATOM and PHOTON inflation to fund the common pool.

 ### About security, and the need for ATOM/PHOTON separation